Cspeisman/stager/README.md

 3. Now go back to the incognito window, go to "settings", then "applications" then create a "personal access token" and name it something like `myorg-blog-stager`.
 Turn off all permissions except "repo"
-4. Copy that token into `config.sh`
+4. Copy that token and save it somewhere

 ### Install: